skinne14/osc-root/app/_faq/hope/multi-author-works.md

 hope-faq: include
 ---
 In the case of an article with multiple authors, each author is responsible for a prorated portion of any publishing fees.
 For example, for an article with three authors that is to appear in a journal with a $3,000 publication fee, each author is responsible for $1,000 of that fee.
 If two of the authors are eligible for reimbursement, they may enter an application for $2,000.
-If the journal were to have a $6,000 publication fee, the $3,000 per article cap will apply and the two eligible authors may only apply for $2,000 each.